Hindu law: Anglo-Hindu law

-These laws had generated widespread protests & condemnation from the orthodox elements of the Hindu society.
-The British government failed to strictly implement laws against child-marriages & consummation of child marriages due to fears of the Hindu society rising up in open revolt against them.
+These laws had generated widespread protests and condemnation from the orthodox elements of the Hindu society.
+The British government failed to strictly implement laws against child-marriages and consummation of child marriages due to fears of the Hindu society rising up in open revolt against them.

 Modern Hindu law

 After the independence of India from the colonial rule of Britain in 1947, India adopted a new constitution in 1950.
 Most of the legal code from the colonial era continued as the law of the new nation, including the personal laws contained in Anglo-Hindu law for Hindus, Buddhists, Jains and Sikhs, the Anglo-Christian law for Christians, and the Anglo-Muslim law for Muslims.
 Article 44 of the 1950 Indian constitution mandates a uniform civil code, eliminating all religion-based civil laws including Hindu law, Christian law and Muslim law throughout the territory of India.
 While Hindu law has since been amended to be independent of ancient religious texts, Article 44 of the Indian constitution has remained largely ignored in matters of Muslim law by successive Indian governments since 1950.

 An amendment to the constitution (42nd Amendment, 1976) formally inserted the word secular as a feature of the Indian republic.
 However, unlike the Western concept of secularism which separates religion and state, the concept of secularism in India means acceptance of religious laws as binding on the state, and equal participation of state in different religions.

 Since the early 1950s, India has debated whether legal pluralism should be replaced with legal universalism and a uniform civil code that does not differentiate between people based on their religion.
 This debate remains unresolved.
-The Quran-based Indian Muslim Personal Law (Shariat) Application Act of 1937 remained the law of the land of modern India for Indian Muslims, whereas secular personal laws promulgated by the Indian Parliament (at the behest of the Law Minister Dr. B. R. Ambedkar) without any reference from Hindu religious texts & solely modelled on their Western European counterparts based on concepts of equality & non-discrimination enshrined in the Constitution passed in the mid-1950s was applied to Indians who are Hindus (along with Buddhists, Jains, Sikhs and Parsees), as well as to Indian Christians and Jews.
+The Quran-based Indian Muslim Personal Law (Shariat) Application Act, 1937 remained the law of the land of modern India for Indian Muslims, whereas secular personal laws promulgated by the Indian Parliament (at the behest of the Law Minister Dr. B. R. Ambedkar) without any reference from Hindu religious texts and solely modelled on their Western European counterparts based on concepts of equality and non-discrimination enshrined in the Constitution passed in the mid-1950s was applied to Indians who are Hindus (along with Buddhists, Jains, Sikhs and Parsees), as well as to Indian Christians and Jews.
 This has been a source of controversy in Indian political circles, with the Hindu right-wing describing the existence of a separate body of religious law for Muslims while denying the same to non-Muslims as a form of Muslim appeasement.
 They demand that under a uniform civil code, Muslims should be made to follow the same family law as Hindus.